-We were originally formed on January 24, 2020 under the name "Tuatara Capital Acquisition Corporation," as a blank check company incorporated as a Cayman Islands exempted company, incorporated for the purpose of effecting a merger, amalgamation, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
-On June 13, 2022, in anticipation of the consummation of the previously announced business combination among Tuatara, Merger Sub, and Legacy SpringBig, Tuatara changed its jurisdiction of incorporation by deregistering as a Cayman Islands exempted company and continuing and domesticating as a corporation incorporated under the laws of the State of Delaware and it then changed its name to SpringBig Holdings, Inc.
+We were originally formed under the name "Tuatara Capital Acquisition Corporation," as a blank check company incorporated as a Cayman Islands exempted company, incorporated for the purpose of effecting a merger, amalgamation, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
+On June 13, 2022, in anticipation of the consummation of the previously announced business combination of Tuatara and SpringBig Sub, Tuatara changed its jurisdiction of incorporation by deregistering as a Cayman Islands exempted company and continuing and domesticating as a corporation incorporated under the laws of the State of Delaware and it then changed its name to SpringBig Holdings, Inc.